owulveryck/blog/content/post/simple-rnn-in-go.md

 "2 3 4 5 6 1".
 Cool, you are rich!
 How did you do?
 You have memorized the sequence.
 RNN does exactly the same.

-- So I can predict the next lottery?
+- So, I can predict the next lottery?
 - No, because there is no sequence in the lottery, it is pure randomness.

-In other wordsm there is no "recurrence" in the drawing, therefore "recurrent" neural networks cannot be applied.
+In other words there is no "recurrence" in the drawing, therefore "recurrent" neural networks cannot be applied.

 Anyway, beside the lottery, a lot of events are, in essence, recurrent.
-But, the recurrency model is not easy to detect, this is where a RNN could help us a lot in our professional lifes.
+But, the recurrency model is not always easy to detect.

+This is where a RNN could help us a lot in our professional lifes.

 For example, on certain systems, you can have failures "every now-and-then".
 Even if you don't find the root cause, it could be useful to predict the next failure.
 If you have enough data about the past failures, the RNN could learn the pattern, and tell you when the next failure will occur.